calebhearth/formulaic/README.md

   the labels to determine where to fill what data.
 * Formulaic can’t figure out how to fill fields with HTML labels:
   `page.fill_in('<strong>Text</strong> here', with: 'something')` doesn’t work with Capybara.
-The usual workaround is to pass a CSS selector.
+The usual workaround is to pass a CSS selector (which you can do by passing a string as the attribute key).
 * Formulaic can't handle multiple file attachments on the same input.

 ## About